 Element Admission Completion

 Transcript • Yes No • Yes No

 Fingerprint check Yes No Yes No

 Background check Yes No • Yes No

 Minimum number of courses/credits/semester hours completed • Yes No • Yes No

-Minimum GPA • Yes No • Yes No
+Minimum GPA Yes No • Yes No

-Minimum GPA in content area coursework • Yes No • Yes No
+Minimum GPA in content area coursework • Yes No Yes No

 Minimum GPA in professional education coursework • Yes No • Yes No

 Minimum ACT score • Yes No Yes No

 Minimum SAT score • Yes No Yes No

 Minimum basic skills test score • Yes No Yes No

 Subject area/academic content test or other subject matter verification Yes No Yes No

 Recommendation(s) • Yes No Yes No

 Element Admission Completion

 Essay or personal statement Yes No Yes No

 Interview Yes No Yes No

-Other Specify: Teacher Intern Assessment Instrument, Professional Dispositions, Impact on S Yes No Yes No
+Other Specify: Teacher Intern Assessment Instrument, Professional Dispositions, Impact on Stu.
+Yes No Yes No

-/hat is the minimum GPA required for admission into the program?
-(Leave l blank if you indicated that a minim um GPA is not required in the table
+What is the minimum GPA required for admission into the program?
+(Leave black above.) nk if you indicated that a minim num GPA is not required in the table

 2.75

-hat is the minimum GPA required for completing the program?
-(Leave blar nk if you indicated that a minimum GPA is not required in the table
+What is the minimum GPA required for completing the program?
+(Leave blank in above.) f you indicated that a minimum GPA is not required in the table

 2.75

-lease provide any additional information about the information provided al hove:
+Please provide any additional information about the information provided above /e:

-candidates may be admitted into the teacher education program with a 3.0 or n ACT Score, a minimum SAT Score
+Candidates may be admitted into the teacher education program with a 3.0 on 60 Minimum score on PRAXIS CORE Reading, Writing, and Mathematics. m ACT Score, a minimum SAT Score, o

-linimum score on PRAXIS CORE Reading, Writing, and Mathematics.
-11 00 Hours of Coursework, Milliman TIAOT GCGIC, a millimant GAT GCGIC,

 ostgraduate Requirements

-e: This section is preloaded from the prior year's IPRC.
+ote: This section is preloaded from the prior year's IPRC.

-re there initial teacher certification programs at the postgraduate level?
+Are there initial teacher certification programs at the postgraduate level?

-Yes

-No
+Yes No

-yes, for each element listed below, indicate if it is required for admission into or e xit from any of your teacher preparati on program(s) at the postgraduate level.

-o, leave the table below blank (or clear responses already entered ) then click s
+If yes, for each element listed below, indicate if it is required for admission into or exit to no, leave the table below blank (or clear responses already entered) then click save ion program(s) at the postgraduate level.

 Element Admission Completion

 Transcript Yes No Yes No

 Fingerprint check Yes No Yes No

 Background check Yes No Yes No

 Minimum number of courses/credits/semester hours completed Yes No Yes No

 Minimum GPA Yes No Yes No

 Minimum GPA in content area coursework Yes No Yes No

-Minimum GPA in professional education coursework Voc.
-No. Yes No
+Minimum GPA in professional education coursework Yes No Yes No

-Yes No les livo
+Minimum ACT score Voc No Vos No